Lexapro Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Insomnia or drowsiness, sexual dysfunction, nausea, increased risk of bleeding, dry mouth, and increased sweating.
+- Insomnia or drowsiness, sexual dysfunction, nausea, dry mouth, and increased sweating.

 - May precipitate a manic episode in people with undiagnosed bipolar disorder.

 - May cause lowering of total body sodium (hyponatremia); elderly people or people taking diuretics or already dehydrated may be more at risk.

 - May impair judgment and affect your ability to drive or operate machinery.
 Avoid alcohol.

 - May cause a discontinuation syndrome if abruptly stopped or interrupted (symptoms include nausea, vomiting, diarrhea, headaches, dizziness, sweating, chills, tremors, vivid dreams, and insomnia); taper off dosage slowly over several weeks to months.